TheRayhan009/first-MERN-DEV-by-TheRayhan/README.md

   - `del`: Deletes a user based on their phone number.
   - `edit`: Updates an existing user's information.

+## Environment Variables
+To run the application, you need to set up the following environment variables in a `.env` file:

+- **DBUrl**: The connection string for the MongoDB database.
+  - Example: `mongodb://localhost:27017/mongoProject`
+- **Port**: The port on which the server will run.
+  - Example: `8000`

 ## Dependencies

 ### Frontend